1 2 3 4 5 6 | CREATE TABLE seeds (

 List a single entry based on its

-value.
-You will need to include aWHERE
+seed_idvalue.
+You will need to include aWHEREin your SQL command.

 1.4.4.
 Update¶